Bush Blitz TeachLive

 A member of the Bush Blitz TeachLive selection committee will contact, by email then phone, the Principal of each shortlisted applicant.
 The purpose of this contact is to find out how the school will support the applicant to achieve the objectives of the program and more specifically what support will be provided leading up to and during the Bush Blitz survey and how the applicant will be supported to share the outcomes of the Bush Blitz Teach Live survey with the school and school community.

-Please note: All applicants will be notified of the outcome of the selection process between 4 and 6 September 2019.
+Please note: All applicants will be notified of the outcome of the selection process in early March 2020.
 Due to the short time period between the application period closing and the expedition itself, successful applicants must commit to responding promptly to all requests regarding travel and training requirements.

 What is provided

-A fully-funded place on the 2019 Bush Blitz TeachLive survey in the Little Desert National Park, Victoria includes:
+A fully-funded place on the 2020 Bush Blitz TeachLive survey in Rungulla National Park, Queensland includes:

 - travel and accommodation getting to and from the Bush Blitz